dots the damp rotting beech wood pink

 Main Threats

-Habitat loss from land clearance and forest fragmentation.
-Climate change affecting forest humidity and drying out rotting wood sources.
+Habitat loss from land clearance.
+Climate change affecting forest humidity and drying wood.

 Population